PI, Antónia Monteiro

 Undergraduate student Beverly Wong created a series of mutant lines for the odor receptor co-receptor gene (ORCO), in Bicyclus butterflies.

 Postdoctoral fellow Dantong Zhu was working on mapping the Missing gene in Bicyclus anynana, a mutation that removes two eyespots from the hindwing.
 He also described the levels of 20E, RNAs, and microRNAs in embryos of B. anynana with the goal of examining whether these molecules are correlated with butterfly sex.

 Yi Xi Loo

 Undergraduate student Yi Xi Loo worked on the function of the gene Aristaless in eyespot and claw development in butterflies.

-Honors student Dean Tin Shuen Yew worked on sexual imprinting in Asian human males and females
+Honours student Dean Tin Shuen Yew worked on sexual imprinting in Asian human males and females

-Honors student Ling Sheng Loh investigated the role of Armadillo in eyespot and spot development using CRISPR-Cas9
+Honours student Ling Sheng Loh investigated the role of Armadillo in eyespot and spot development using CRISPR-Cas9

-Honors student Sharran Rajendran investigated the role of a novel Distal-less CRE in wing and eyespot development using CRISPR-Cas9.
+Honours student Sharran Rajendran investigated the role of a novel Distal-less CRE in wing and eyespot development using CRISPR-Cas9.